aartinayak/Guess-The-Word-Game/README.md

 - This is a java code for a picture guessing game between two people.
 - The idea is that each of the player has a word to guess, letter by letter and based on the percentage of the letters guessed correctly, the picture will be completed.
 - I have used pictures of batman and superman symbols.
-- I have developed this code under my java CSCI-603 class.